Inald/Frogger-Refactoring-2019/README.md

 ~~~~
 1) Moving into an end that has already been activated - Frogger is
    no longer allowed.
-2) speed of logs or turtles to speed up and have the frogger
+2) speed of objects to speed up and have the frogger
    not slip off the log or Turtle/WetTurtle with the new speed.
 ~~~~